lineality/Online_Voting_Using_One_Time_Pads/README.md

 Note: This step will most likely be done on a "computer" that is connected to a "network."

-Step 15: (Processing the Voter-Submitted Ballot [not-over-a-network/not-online]) not-over-a-network/not-online, using a separate piece of software, the local election office "decrypts" the QR code for the 'encrypted' completed(choices-filled-in) ballot using the second(2:2) of the pair of printed (pad)QR codes for the one-time pad, and physically prints on paper the voter's filled-in ballot.
+Step 15: (Processing the Voter-Submitted Ballot [not-over-a-network / not-online]) not-over-a-network/not-online, using a separate piece of software, the local election office "decrypts" the QR code for the 'encrypted' completed(choices-filled-in) ballot using the second(2:2) of the pair of printed (pad)QR codes for the one-time pad, and physically prints on paper the voter's filled-in ballot.
 (Note: one choice in designing the software is to directly-print-to-paper or to decrypt and display on a screen or possible save as a computer file)
 The voter's completed ballot is stored along with any completed paper ballot (e.g. mail-in ballots, or paper ballots delivered in person or filled out in person).